AlgoMaster Logo

 Understanding the Problem

-At first glance, this seems impossible.
-How do you add two numbers without addition or subtraction?
-The answer lies in how computers actually perform addition at the hardware level: using bitwise operations.
+Adding two numbers without + or - comes down to how computers perform addition at the hardware level: with bitwise operations.

 Key Constraints:

-• The problem explicitly bans + and - → We must use bitwise operators (AND, OR, XOR, shift, NOT).
+• The problem bans + and - → The only arithmetic available is bitwise: AND, OR, XOR, shift, NOT.

 Approach 1: Successive Increment/Decrement